Skip to Content

 Goals and Outcomes:

-• Students will earn an Associates of Applied Science degree in Occupational Therapy Assistant demonstrating readiness to successfully pass the National Certification Exam in order to obtain employment as an OTA.
+• Goal 1/Outcome 1 (G1.1) Students will earn an Associate of Applied Science degree in Occupational Therapy Assistant, demonstrating readiness to successfully pass the National Certification Exam in order to obtain employment as an OTA.

-• Students will demonstrate knowledge of the role of an individual’s sociocultural background on influencing choice of and participation in meaningful activities.
+• Goal 2/Outcome 2 (G2.2) Students will demonstrate knowledge of the role of an individual’s sociocultural background on influencing choice of and participation in meaningful activities.

-• Students will demonstrate attitudes and behaviors congruent with the occupational therapy profession’s philosophy, standards and the OT Code of Ethics.
+• Goal 3/Outcome 3 (G3.3) Students will demonstrate attitudes and behaviors congruent with the occupational therapy profession’s philosophy, standards and the OT Code of Ethics.

-• Students will participate in a minimum of 4 inter-professional education experiences throughout the program.
+• Goal 3/Outcome 4 (G3.4) Students will participate in a minimum of 4 inter-professional education experiences throughout the program.

-• Students will effectively use Occupational Therapy Practice Framework language, technology, professional literature and evidence-based research to make informed practice decisions and to communicate in a professional manner.
+• Goal 3/Outcome 5 (G3.5) Students will effectively use Occupational Therapy Practice Framework language, technology, professional literature and evidence-based research to make informed practice decisions and to communicate in a professional manner.

-• Students will select appropriate and meaningful activities and/or occupations as a means of addressing occupational performance, prevention, health and wellness, quality of life, occupational participation, role competence, well-being and/or occupational justice.
+• Goal 4/Outcome 6 (G4.6) Students will select appropriate and meaningful activities and/or occupations as a means of addressing occupational performance, prevention, health and wellness, quality of life, occupational participation, role competence, well-being and/or occupational justice.

-• Students will demonstrate the ability to deliver occupational therapy services at OTA entry-level competency under the supervision of an Occupational Therapist (OT) in a variety of settings.
+• Goal 5/Outcome 7 (G5.7) Students will demonstrate the ability to deliver occupational therapy services at OTA entry-level competency under the supervision of an Occupational Therapist (OT) in a variety of settings.

 Outcomes:

-Detailed Occupational Therapy Assistant Program outcome for the last 3 years
+Detailed Occupational Therapy Assistant Program outcomes for the last 3 academic years

 Graduation Year Students Entered Students Graduated Graduation Rate NBCOT Pass Rate